 However, not all vehicles may be compatible with a child seat, and not all companies have seats available to rent.
 Please check the features of the vehicle when booking.

-Home to the country’s best-known volcanoes and glaciers, Iceland’s interior highlands can only be accessed by F-roads, indicated by a letter F in front of the road number on the map.
+Home to the country’s best-known volcanoes and glaciers, Iceland’s interior highlands are primarily accessed via mountain roads, many of which are marked as F-roads (indicated by a letter F in front of the road number on the map).
+These mountainous and backcountry roads often require a 4WD vehicle and are not recommended for inexperienced drivers.

-Always check whether F-roads are open, as the summer season is not long.
-Even then, be aware that conditions may be challenging – large rocks in the road, unbridged rivers, mud, and snow in all seasons.
+Always check whether mountain roads and F-roads are open, as the summer season is short and opening dates vary by route and conditions.
+Even when they are open, be aware that conditions may be challenging – large rocks in the road, unbridged rivers, mud, and snow in all seasons.

 All motorhome rental providers have their depots in Keflavik, which is a short drive from Reykjavik and is the gateway for most visitors to Iceland via Keflavik International Airport.